patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 <p align="center">
-_Memoji generated from photos with guidance from a neural network:  The first example above included one subjective choice explained below._
+_Memoji generated from photos with guidance from a neural network._
 </p>

-## Limitations
+## Spoilers

-Although I think the results are compelling, let me temper expectations a bit by talking about some of the limitations.
+The images above show a couple of the results.
+While they leave a lot to be desired, I think there are some interesting choices buried in there and I was excited to find that the simple approach taken here actually _worked at all_.
+I half expected that the network would not "see" these Memoji as faces at all.
+There are also a bunch of factors working against us here and let me state a few up front:

 ### Caricatures

-First, there is the question of what "looks like" someone in a cartoonish form.
+First, there is the question of what someone "looks like" in a cartoonish form.
 Caricatures exaggerate a person's most distinctive features.
-Some features such as hair style are not really intrinsic to the person but vary wildly from photo to photo and day to day.
-For this reason it's likely that a good neural network trained to recognize individuals would capture information about hair style in an abstract way that allows for this variation and may not be ideal for generating hairstyles.
+But some features like hair style are not really intrinsic to the person and vary a lot from photo to photo and day to day.
+For this reason it seems likely that a neural network trained to recognize individuals would capture information about hair style in an abstract way that allows for this variation.
+Conversely this means that it may not be ideal for *generating* hairstyles from arbitrary choices.

-### Skin Tone
+### Skin Tone and Hair Color
-Accurately inferring skin tone from photos taken in random lighting conditions is a hard.
-My simple test setup did a poor job at this.
-It generally produced lighter skin choices and didn't always differentiate well between realistic and unrealistic options (not shown)
+Inferring skin tone from photos taken in random lighting conditions is a hard and my simple test setup reflected this by doing a very poor job at it.
+In my tests the network generally picked lighter skin choices and didn't always differentiate well between realistic and unrealistic options (not shown).
+Also, while the test rig did a pretty good job at differentiating dark and lighter hair it more or less failed when presented with brightly colored hair and I'll have some thoughts on this toward the end.

 <p align="center">
   <img height="350" src="/assets/memoji-gen/skin-tone.png">